BryanJacobs/FIDO2Applet/docs/security_model.md

 difficulty is at most 128 bits, and is likely set by the entropy of the user's PIN.

-**Use a strong PIN** if you care about security in the event your device is entirely compromised.
+**Use a strong PIN** and **enable the alwaysUv option** if you care about security in the event your device is entirely compromised.
 Despite the name, there is no requirement that PINs be numeric.
 You can use any sequence of characters up to 64 bytes long.

 Your PIN is used for challenge-response to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
 The